mondem0/tank-suspension/README.md

 * `TankSuspension.lua` – a raycast suspension module that applies springs, dampers, and traction forces at each wheel attachment.
 * `TankController.server.lua` – a helper script that reads a `VehicleSeat` and feeds the input into the suspension module.

 Follow the steps below to set everything up.
 No wheel constraints or springs are needed—just attachments that mark where the wheels go.
+The script measures the tank’s mass every frame, so it stays planted even when a driver hops in.

 ## 1. Prepare the tank model
 1. Create a **Model** named **Tank** and set its `PrimaryPart` to the main body part (call it **Hull**).